SUSMIRICHAD/Road_Accident_Data_Analysis/README.md

 Urban_or_Rural_Area
 Weather_Conditions
 Vehicle_Type
+**Tool used in this Project :** Microsoft Excel

 **Requirements:**

-**Primary KPI:**
-  Total casualties for the years 2021 and 2022.
+**Primary KPI:** -Total casualties for the years 2021 and 2022.
-**Primary KPIs:**
-  Casualties by Severity and Vehicle Type
+**Primary KPIs:**-Casualties by Severity and Vehicle Type
                   Percentage of total casualties with respect to accident severity.
                   Maximum casualties by type of vehicle.
 **Secondary KPI's:**
                   Casualties by Vehicle Type
                   Total casualties with respect to vehicle type.
                   Monthly Trend Analysis
                   Comparison of casualties on a monthly basis for the current year and the previous year.
                   Maximum Casualties by Road Type
                   Distribution of Total Casualties by Road Surface Relation between Casualties by Area/Location & Day/Night

 **Steps:**

 **Data Cleaning:**

   Apply filters to variables to identify and handle missing values and duplicates.

 **Data Processing:**

   Create new columns for month and year from the Accident_Date column using text functions.

 **Data Analysis:**

   Insert Pivot tables to analyze total casualties, severity, vehicle types, monthly trends, road types, and road surface conditions.
   ![Screenshot 2023-12-18 201613](https://github.com/SUSMIRICHAD/Road_Accident_Data_Analysis/assets/146381149/85025c6c-8011-42c3-87c0-09f8f658bc42)

 **Data Visualization:**

   Use Pivot tables to create charts (donut, tree map, line chart, bar chart).
   Apply slicers and timelines for interactive filtering.

 **Dashboard Building:**
   Combine all the pivot charts into a cohesive dashboard for easy interpretation and presentation.